Nirbhay-kr24/Planet/README.md

 # Planet
-Website related to space travel history and planets info.
+# Welcome To The Space

-CSS and Js files are inside the assets folder.
+Note:- CSS and Js files are inside the assets folder.

+## Resources Used
-Code used:- HTML
+- HTML
-CSS
+- CSS
-Js
+- JavaScript
-timeline.js
+- timeline.js
-Swiper js
-swiper css
-scrollReveal js
+- scrollReveal.js